fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ### Full JSON Schema is now required for `querystring`, `params` and `body` and response schemas

-Starting with v5, Fastify will require a full JSON schema for the `querystring` schema.
+Starting with v5, Fastify will require a full JSON schema for the `querystring`, `params` and `body` schema.
 Note that the `jsonShortHand` option has been removed as well.

 If the default JSON Schema validator is used, you will need to provide a full JSON schema for the